HSELaredoIT/HarmonyintheNews/_posts/2018-09-05-harmony-schools-enrollment-lottery.md

 to grow our students
 with our own school
 system.
 Starting with
-elementary them know-
-ing the discipline, rules
-and regulations as well
-as our academic expecta-
-tions and coming trained
-to our middle school as
-well as moving from
-there to our high school.”
+elementary them knowing the discipline, rules and regulations as well as our academic expectations and coming trained to our middle school as well as moving from there to our high school.”